Darkpaster/Darkpaster.github.io/src/content/topics/en/society/studing.md

 ## Problem \#2: Cognitive Overload and Resistance to Change

 Our brain is lazy and energy-efficient.
 Thinking is the most costly process for the body.
-Therefore, the brain does everything it can to automate behavior by creating stable neural pathways—habits and beliefs.
+Therefore, the brain does everything it can to automate behavior by creating stable neural pathways — habits and beliefs.
 Any new information that contradicts the existing worldview is perceived as a threat.

 To accept something new, the brain doesn't just need to add a file; it needs to **rebuild an entire network of neural connections**, spending a huge amount of energy.
 This causes cognitive dissonance and subconscious resistance.
 We don't just "not understand"; we actively *don't want* to understand because it's painful and energy-intensive.